chipsalliance/chisel/docs/src/explanations/warnings.md

 It indicates that some bits of the indexee cannot be reached by the indexing operation.
 It can be fixed as described in the [Cookbook](../cookbooks/cookbook#how-do-i-resolve-dynamic-index--is-too-widenarrow-for-extractee).

-### [W004] Dynamic index too wide

-This warning occurs when dynamically indexing a `Vec` with an index that is wider than necessary to address all elements of the `Vec`.
-It indicates that some of the high-bits of the index are ignored by the indexing operation.
-It can be fixed as described in the [Cookbook](../cookbooks/cookbook#how-do-i-resolve-dynamic-index--is-too-widenarrow-for-extractee).

-### [W005] Dynamic index too narrow

-This warning occurs when dynamically indexing a `Vec` with an index that is to small to address all elements in the `Vec`.
-It indicates that some elements of the `Vec` cannot be reached by the indexing operation.
-It can be fixed as described in the [Cookbook](../cookbooks/cookbook#how-do-i-resolve-dynamic-index--is-too-widenarrow-for-extractee).

-### [W006] Extract from Vec of size 0

-This warning occurs when indexing a `Vec` with no elements.
-It can be fixed by removing the indexing operation for the size zero `Vec` (perhaps via guarding with an `if-else` or `Option.when`).